 Nashville’s historic Gulch District, with its distinct industrial history, originally housed the downtown railroad terminal.
 From the turn of the century until the 1950s, more than 100 trains arrived and departed from The Gulch daily.

-Just below Watermark is Sambuca.
-Known for its eclectic dining and nightly live music, Sambuca is the place to dine, drink, and dance the night away.
+Some of the finest restaurants in Music City have made The Gulch their home in recent years.
+Known for its eclectic dining and nightly live music, Sambuca is the place to dine, drink and dance the night away.
+Watermark, with floor-to-ceiling windows, offers a luxurious dining experience with a beautiful, chic setting and a wonderful view of downtown Nashville.
 Looking for a more low-key eatery, Ru Sans Sushi & Seafood offers a lunch and dinner buffet and sushi bar offering a wide variety of rolls with distinctive names (ex.
 The Sinking Titanic).

 Anchored in the Gulch since 1974, Station Inn is Nashville's foremost home for authentic bluegrass and offers live acoustic music nightly.
-A far cry from its trendy neighbors, Station Inn keeps it simple with pizza, beer, and some of the best Americana and bluegrass music around.
+A far cry from its trendy neighbors, Station Inn keeps it simple with pizza, beer and some of the best Americana and bluegrass music around.
 Doors open nightly at 7 p.m. and music starts at 9 p.m.

-Turnip Truck Urban Fare is an organic grocery store featuring a deli, bakery, and salad bar that serves delicious and healthy food for breakfast, lunch, and dinner.
+Turnip Truck Urban Fare is an organic grocery store featuring a deli, bakery and salad bar that serves delicious and healthy food for breakfast, lunch and dinner.

 Conveniently located near Vanderbilt and Belmont Universities, Hillsboro Village is a collection of shops, boutiques and restaurants perfect for a day's stroll.
 A four-block radius with all the makings of its own village, this quaint Nashville neighborhood has rejuvenated the community and attracted young professionals for living and playing.